Alimony in Florida

 The Obligor

 The obligor in an alimony arrangement does not have their alimony responsibilities waived if they remarry.
-For example, if an ex-husband in a former marriage remarries and takes a new wife, they must still make alimony payments to their ex-wife for the duration of their court order (or permanently, depending on the alimony arrangement).
+For example, if an ex-husband in a former marriage remarries and takes a new wife, they must still make alimony payments to their ex-wife for the duration of their court order.

 Does Cohabitation Affect Alimony?